10 Must-Dos in Georgia's Magnolia Midlands

 7. Discover natural wonders in Douglas: Located within Georgia’s sandy, coastal plains, the Broxton Rocks offer more than 500 species of rare plant life, cave-like crevices and a roaring waterfall.
 Keep your eyes peeled for unique wildlife, including flying squirrels, the threatened indigo snake and gopher tortoise.

-8. Sip wine at sunset in Statesboro: Does the idea of sipping a delicious glass of Muscadine wine as the sun sets over rural Georgia appeal to you?
-If you said yes, then you need to plan a trip to Meinhardt Vineyards in Statesboro.
-Whether you prefer red or white, Meinhardt has a wine to suit all tastes.
+8. Kick back with a beer in Statesboro: Does the idea of relaxing with locally crafted beer and great food as a band plays or the game is on appeal to you?
+If you said yes, then you need to plan a trip to Eagle Creek Brewing Company in Statesboro.
+Whether you prefer IPA or Hefewizen, Eagle Creek has a brew for you.
 My personal favorite?
-The peach Muscadine — it tastes like Georgia in a bottle!
+The Tea Party Amber — brewed with sweet tea, it tastes like Georgia in a bottle!

 9. Fly high in Douglas: Visit the site where 10,000 young men learned how to fly in the PT-17 Stearman at the WWII Flight Training Museum in Douglas.
 It’s the most intact, complete and original school left in the United States with 13 original buildings still standing, including one that houses the WWII Flight Training Museum, which tells the important and often unknown story of wartime aircrew training.